Parametric Representation of a Circle: A practical guide

 Introduction: Why Parametric Equations?

 Parametric equations provide a powerful alternative.
-Instead of directly relating x and y, they express both x and y as separate functions of a third variable, often denoted as 't' (for time, though it doesn't always represent time).
+Plus, instead of directly relating x and y, they express both x and y as separate functions of a third variable, often denoted as 't' (for time, though it doesn't always represent time).
 This third variable acts as a parameter, controlling the position of a point on the circle as it varies.
 This offers significant advantages, particularly when dealing with dynamic systems or creating animations.

 Understanding the Standard Parametric Representation